Pranav-coder-yes/amfoss-tasks/Task-02/Arrakis-dex/README.md

 Switched the realm to Dark Branch 1 first using the git checckout method and then found a 'chest.py' python file using tree method and runned it using python3 command and enetered the code of 'Celestail Veil Amulet.txt' and finished the program.Then a text file appered in the same file so i opened it and found the code for Chest 1,copied it to the Handbook using nano method.Then i switched the realm to Dark Branch 2 using git checkout method and did the same thing to find out the Chest 2 code and copied it to the Handbook using nano command.

-I found no difficuilties in this part
+I found no difficuilties in this part.

 PART 4